Islam in Mozambique: Pre-colonial history

-In the 1870s and 1880s the Yao of northwestern Mozambique and southern Malawi embraced Islam on mass.
-Their towns becoming new centers for Muslim proselytization and Quran education.
+In the 1870s and 1880s the Yao of northwestern Mozambique and southern Malawi embraced Islam en masse.
+Their towns became new centers for Muslim proselytization and Quran education.

-The Portuguese found the success of Muslim proselytization worrisome, especially when contrasted with the miserable failure of Roman Catholicism in gaining converts.
+The Portuguese found the success of Muslim proselytization worrisome, especially when contrasted with the failure of Roman Catholicism in gaining converts.
 In 1903 they sacked the town of the sultan of Angoche, destroying its houses, 15 mosques and 10 Qur'an schools - which had been teaching Arabic reading and writing to even the women of the area.